sciontho/sciontho.github.io/sci-art.md

 permalink: /sci-art/
 ---

-A small gallery of science-inspired art — pastel, minimal illustrations about behaviour, development, and doing science.
+A small gallery of science-inspired art.

 ---